Richard Rozendaal

 Richard Cornelis Jacobus Rozendaal (born 6 April 1972) is a Dutch former track cyclist who competed for the Netherlands at the 1996 Summer Olympics.
-Born in Warmenhuizen, Rozendaal won three Dutch national championship: two in the points race event (1994 and 1997) and the 1997 individual pursuit.
+Born in Warmenhuizen, Rozendaal won three Dutch national championships: two in the points race event (1994 and 1997) and the 1997 individual pursuit.
 He competed in the men's team pursuit together with Robert Slippens, Jarich Bakker and Peter Schep.
 In the qualifying round of the event, the Dutch team finished 12th with a time of 4:16.175, and did not qualify for the quarter-finals.